Revealed: Boris Johnson and Dominic Cummings’s secret Covid WhatsApp messages

 The messages also revealed that Mr Cummings told his boss that some civil servants wanted to delay ordering people to stay at home as they “haven’t done the work and don’t work weekends“.

-The shocking messages also reveal Mr Johnson thought it was “wrong” for the prime minister to meet Scottish leader Nicola Sturgeon and Welsh First Minister Mark Drakeford regularly during the pandemic.
+The shocking messages also reveal Mr Johnson thought it was “wrong” for the prime minister to meet Scotland’s leader Nicola Sturgeon and Wales’s first minister Mark Drakeford regularly during the pandemic.

 Mr Drakeford had been frustrated by what he saw as a lack of meetings with Mr Johnson’s government, but the PM believed working closely with the heads of Wales, Scotland and Northern Ireland would leave the UK looking like a “mini-EU of four nations”.